scnwwu/vscode-sas-extension/README.md

 - Various constants
 - Options, enumerated option values, sub-options and sub-option values for various procedure definitions and statements

+### Theme
-Provides 3 color themes.
-Select one of them from `Manage > Color Theme` to gain colors for SAS syntax elements.
+Provides 3 color themes that control the coloring for the SAS syntax elements.
+To choose a color theme, select one of them from `Manage > Color Theme`

 - SAS Illuminate (light theme)